 Once you’ve been accepted into Tech Elevator, we’ll be reaching out to you for best ways to prepare with exercises recommended by our instructors.
 In the meantime, Stanford’s Computer Science 101 is a great place to start.
 It’s free and can be accessed here.

-In addition to your instructor in the classroom, each campus has dedicated instructors who support extra work outside of the classroom.
+In addition to your instructor in the classroom, each cohort has dedicated instructors who support extra work outside of the classroom.
 That means you can schedule tutoring sessions as much as you need to, ensuring you’re understanding concepts and implementing coding.

-Remember, your campus director and instructors have a pretty good pulse on how you’re keeping up and will work with you if you feel like you’re getting behind or struggling in any way.
+Remember, your cohort lead and instructors have a pretty good pulse on how you’re keeping up and will work with you if you feel like you’re getting behind or struggling in any way.

 Our proprietary learning management system, BootcampOS, is developed by tech experts, for tech students.
 Our instructors have classroom and industry expertise that translates into an extraordinary learning experience.